Kultaelin0X/Digaminer/README.md

 - Association with mining software bundled in malware

 **This miner does not contain malicious code.**
-Feel free to build from source or inspect the `.pdb` (debug symbols) included in the release.
+Feel free to inspect the `.pdb` (debug symbols) included in the release.

 ---